Guest Teachers & Lecturers

 Samantha Ostergaard is a Zen student and yoga teacher who has used yoga to support her zazen practice for almost fifteen years.
 Her teaching of yoga is deeply influenced by Zen Buddhism, and in her retreats she teaches yoga as a meditative practice of paying close attention to the body, the breath, and the mental and emotional processes.
 Samantha lived and practiced at Tassajara for three years, receiving lay ordination from Zoketsu Norman Fischer in 2000.

 Nancy Petrin began Zen practice in 1996 through the Organic Farm and Garden Apprenticeship at Green Gulch Farm, where she lived and practiced for nine years.
-She is currently residing at SFZC’s City Center, serving as head student (shuso) with City Center Abiding Abbot Ed Sattizahn.
+She served as head student (shuso) with City Center Abiding Abbot Ed Sattizahn in the fall of 2014.
+Nancy works in Zen Center's Development Department fundraising for the Dharma and our SFZC temples, and resides in SF with her teenage daughter.

 David Richo, PhD, MFT